DiegoSSJ/sitecore-switch-solr/README.md

 	-> asSolrcloud: Install Solr ready to be used as a Solr Cloud instance.
 Creates configuration and collections.
 You have to specify solrCloudHosts and solrCloudThisHost for this to work.
 The content doesn't matter, it should just be set to something.
 	-> solrCloudHosts: List of Solr instances that will conform the SolrCloud ensemble.
 The list should be comma separated and include only hostname with port.
 See example below
 	-> solrCloudThishost: The hostname for the host that is actually being configured.
 No need to specify port.
+	-> solrInstallRawArguments: Strings with arguments to pass to the solr install powershell script as is.
 ```

 Example of all configuration variables: